About this site

 I post a few different sorts of things here.
 My day job is in cyber security and involves a lot of technical futzing in code and config, which I do plenty of outside of work as well.
 I write instructional posts on things I’ve managed to figure out, usually on Linux.

 I have a long running passion for indie games, especially those of a narratological bent – I’ve even made a few.
+I also read a lot of books.
 I review games, books and the occasional film or webcomic.
-I also write general posts about subjects I find interesting, usually related to internet culture, programming and tech – but anything is a possible subject.
-There’s a bit of short fiction here too.

 If you’ve got something you’d like me to review, or a topic that you’d like me to write about, let me know in an email, and specify whether you’d like to be credited with the suggestion in the post, should one result.
 I do not accept guest posts, but you’re welcome to reply to my posts through email or webmentions.
 If you would like to support this website, you can do so by visiting it with Brave browser and including it in your auto-contribute.

-Stalking options
+# Stalking options

-Revision policy
+# Revision policy

 Posts published on this blog are revised at random times for spelling/formatting mistakes, clarity of language and technical correctness.
 I endeavour not to alter any opinions expressed, or the major thrust or content of an article.
-Clearly marked and dated addendums are sometimes added in cases where I no longer agree with the points made by the article.
+Clearly marked and dated updates are sometimes added in cases where I no longer agree with the points made by the article.

-Site info
+# Site info

 This blog is powered by Hugo, a fully featured, flexible static site generator written in Go.
 Previously, it ran on Ghost – you can read about that transition here.
 It’s hosted on Netlify.
 Previously, I used a Digital Ocean virtual server instance located in Amsterdam.
 If you’re interested in the nitty-gritty details, I wrote a post about how I use this blog.